Minstrel show: Influences

+Many late-19th to early 20th century composers and musicians were involved in minstrelsy, in particular African Americans such as Scott Joplin, W.C.
+Handy, Ma Rainey, and other blues and jazz artists.

+Minstrel songs influenced the repertoire of early country music and the folk music revival.
+Additionally, the banjo, appropriated by minstrel shows, became a prominent instrument in genres like bluegrass.

 Legacy

 The minstrel show played a powerful role in shaping assumptions about black people.
 However, unlike vehemently anti-black propaganda from the time, minstrelsy made this attitude palatable to a wide audience by couching it in the guise of well-intentioned paternalism.

 Popular entertainment perpetuated the racist stereotype of the uneducated, ever-cheerful, and highly musical black person well into the 1950s.
 Even as the minstrel show was dying out in all but amateur theater, blackface performers became common acts on vaudeville stages and in legitimate drama.
 These entertainers kept the familiar songs, dances, and pseudo-black dialect, often in nostalgic looks back at the old minstrel show.
 The most famous of these performers is probably Al Jolson, who took blackface to the big screen in the 1920s in films such as The Jazz Singer (1927).
 His 1930 film Mammy uses the setting of a traveling minstrel show, giving an on-screen presentation of a performance.
 Likewise, when the sound era of cartoons began in the late 1920s, early animators such as Walt Disney gave characters such as Mickey Mouse (who already resembled blackface performers) a minstrel-show personality; the early Mickey is constantly singing and dancing and smiling.
 The face of Raggedy Ann is a color-reversed minstrel mask, and Raggedy Ann's creator, Johnny Gruelle, designed the doll in part with the antics of blackface star Fred Stone in mind.
 As late as 1942, as demonstrated in the Warner Bros. cartoon Fresh Hare, minstrel shows could be used as a gag (in this case, Elmer Fudd and Bugs Bunny leading a chorus of "Camptown Races") with the expectation, presumably, that audiences would get the reference.
 Radio shows got into the act, a fact perhaps best exemplified by the popular radio shows Two Black Crows, Sam 'n' Henry, and Amos 'n' Andy, A transcription survives from 1931 of The Blue Coal Minstrels, which uses many of the standard forms of the minstrel show, including Tambo, Bones and the interlocutor.
 The National Broadcasting Company, in a 1930 pamphlet, used the minstrel show as a point of reference in selling its services.